 This topic describes the features, options, installation, and configuration of Honeycomb Secure Tenancy, also referred to as Secure Proxy.
 If you have questions or need assistance with any aspect of installing or configuring this functionality, contact us and we’ll help.

 Secure Tenancy provides two options to address your security/compliance requirements while delivering access to the fine-grained observability that you need.

 Both options make use of a Honeycomb Secure Proxy running in your infrastructure.
 No plaintext data ever traverses Honeycomb’s infrastructure and the Honeycomb UI presents complete transparency to authorized members of your team.
 You have complete control of key rotation and reissuance down to the columnar level from within your own infrastructure.

-With Event Encryption, your datasets are encrypted and the keys are stored in a database on the Secure Proxy running in your infrastructure.
+With Event Encryption, all strings in your datasets are encrypted and the keys are stored in a database on the Secure Proxy running in your infrastructure.
 When an authorized user accesses Honeycomb, their web browser connects to the Secure Proxy directly and the data is unencrypted for them.
 Honeycomb infrastructure never has access to the sensitive data in plaintext.

-With Event Hashing, your datasets are hashed and the hash mappings are stored in a database on the Secure Proxy running in your infrastructure.
-When an authorized user accesses Honeycomb, their browser sends the hashed data to the Secure Proxy running in your environment and receives the unhashed data back.
-Again, no plaintext data reaches the Honeycomb infrastructure.
+With Event Hashing, all strings in your datasets are hashed and the hash mappings are stored in a database on the Secure Proxy running in your infrastructure.
+When an authorized user accesses Honeycomb, their browser sends the hashed data to the Secure Proxy running in your environment and receives the un-hashed data back.
+Again, no plaintext sensitive data reaches the Honeycomb infrastructure.